 - Nearly ¾ of all 8-year-olds within the U.S. will also have a living great-grandparent by the year 2030.

 - 10% of grandparents live with their grandchildren, and 5% are primary caregivers.

 There are, nevertheless, several obstacles when it comes to grandchildren developing relationships with grandparents, the most significant being geographic distance.
 More than half of all grandparents are further than 200 miles away from at least one of their grandkids.
 And quite a few seniors are choosing to continue to work later in life, leaving a reduced amount of time available for family.

 To overcome these hurdles, older adults are increasingly turning to technology – something that’s become especially important during the COVID-19 pandemic, when self-quarantining was essential for seniors.
 Because of this, Skype, Zoom, and FaceTime have become household terms, helping enhance bonds even when in-person time together isn’t a possibility.

-If you would like more suggestions for enhancing a grandparent/grandchild relationship, let At-Home Care Company, the experts in elder care in Des Moines, IA, help!
+If you would like more suggestions for enhancing a grandparent/grandchild relationship, let At-Home Care Company, the experts in senior care in Urbandale, IA and the surrounding areas, help!
 Our innovative caregiving team can provide safe, accompanied transportation for family visits (no matter the distance!), prepare meals to help free up time so that seniors can schedule quality time with their grandkids, and much more.

 Contact us any time at (515) 292-2650 to discover how an in-home caregiver from At-Home Care Company can help senior loved ones live the best possible life.
-Request a complimentary consultation to learn more about our trusted elder care in Des Moines, IA and the surrounding communities today!
+Request a complimentary consultation to learn more about our trusted senior care in Urbandale, IA and the surrounding communities today!